Alert

 Joanne Neilson

 Joanne spent 20 years on community radio and 3 years on the Queer Nation TV show.
 She has been involved in a number of community groups locally and nationally.
-She is the past national president of Agender New Zealand, a support group for the transgender community and former co-chair of Qtopia a support network of LGBTQIA+ youth.
+She is the past national president of Agender New Zealand, a support group for the transgender community, and former co-chair of Qtopia, a support network of LGBTQIA+ youth.

 Joanne is part of the Christchurch Pride committee and a consumer on Pegasus Health’s co-design team, working on gender affirming pathways.
+Joanne was an award-winning hairdresser with her own salon in Christchurch and is also a marriage celebrant.

 Mark Rogers